 Azure NAT Gateway, gives more control over the outbound traffic from the virtual network.
 It will allow you to have static outbound public IP for PaaS services.
 There could be many use cases of this service but here I am interested in controlling Azure Web App outbound traffic.

 The issue addressed: As we know, the inbound and outbound IP is not the same for the Azure App Service.
-There is a list of outbound IPs that are not static(got change when SKU change or auto-scale) for Azure Web App and that causes many issues.
+There is a list of outbound IPs that are not static(got change when SKU changes or auto-scale) for Azure Web App and that causes many issues.
 One of the common issues is for e-commerce applications that have to communicate with third-party payment systems and in payment systems, you need to whitelist the IPs of the web app.
 The issue occurs when your application scale (probably in pick hour) and the outbound IPs got changed and payment systems stop accepting the request from your web app.
-Generally, the IPs don't get change but as per the experience I have seen it got changed in a critical situation.
-Another solution is ASE (App Service Environment) but it has its own problem, it has a very long scale of time.
+Generally, the IPs don't get changed but as per the experience I have seen they get changed in a critical situation.
+Another solution is ASE (App Service Environment) but it has its own problem, it has a very long scale time.

 Step by step configuration

-1. Assume the web app has created and has a minimum standard app service plan.
+- Assume the web app has been created and has a minimum standard app service plan.

 - The feature requires an unused subnet that's a /28 or larger in an Azure Resource Manager VNet.